 Land conservation efforts at our preserves are underway to protect this keystone species.

-Gopher tortoises are found in all 67 counties in Florida and are an important species of the rapidly disappearing longleaf pine forest and wiregrass landscapes.
+Gopher tortoises are an important species of many diminished habitats with well-drained sandy soils like longleaf pine forest, scrub, and dry prairie.
+They are found in all 67 counties in Florida including pastures and urban areas, and are an important species of the longleaf pine forest and wiregrass landscapes.
 The gopher tortoise originated in North America 60 million years ago, making it one of the oldest living species, and they may live up to 80 years.

 A Keystone Species